edwinsteele/wordspeak.org/stories/d3/d3_nt_sla_map.rst

 Proficiency in Spoken English Amongst Indigenous Australians in NT
 ------------------------------------------------------------------

-This was an exercise in finding the number of data dimensions that could be put into a single infographic.
-It shares the same dataset as the `scatterplot </pages/d3/d3-nt-sla-scatter.html>`_ and served as a concrete example of where maps have value over other types of graphical representation.
-In technical terms, this provided an opportunity to:
+This was an exercise in maximising data density, and an experiment in different forms of presentation of the same dataset.
+Both graphics below share the same dataset, which was interesting because it was real, multi-dimensional data from the 2006 Australian Census.

+In technical terms the map provided an opportunity to:

 * develop a GeoJSON map with more complicated boundaries than the simple Australian map that I'd created previously.
 The challenge was ensuring map areas remained enclosed as the number of polygons was reduced.
 A smaller file often led to *bleeding* of areas when the area was filled.
-* generate a meaningful and interesting multi-dimensional dataset
 * learn how to zoom and scroll the map, which was surprisingly easy (if you're willing to tolerate a few glitches)
 * implement mouse-overs to show another dimension of data, even though it requires the user to interact with the graph to extract that data.
 There doesn't seem to be a clean way to do mouse-overs as the SVG spec doesn't offer z-positioning, so the method feels a bit dirty.